Silphium perfoliatum

 - Leaf Description:

-- Two upper leaves surround the flower stalk, forming a shallow cup; large, rough, deeply pinnatified leaves; coarsely toothed lower leaves contract into a winged stalk
+- Two upper leaves surround the flower stalk, forming a shallow cup that will hold water which attracts birds.
+Large, rough, deeply pinnatified leaves, coarsely toothed lower leaves contract into a winged stalk.
+The lower leaves and basal leaves typically fall off and wither by the time the flowers open.

 -